-It must connect to the tree trunk and roots in order to absorb the elements and thrive in nature.
+It must connect to the tree trunk and roots to absorb the elements and thrive in nature.

-Neither yoga nor Ayurveda are singular practices.
+Neither yoga nor Ayurveda is singular practice.
 They are more like branches on the tree of Vedic wisdom.

 In addition to yoga and meditation, food plays an important role in balancing the body from within.
-If you are looking to achieve physical strength, sound mind, good health, and longevity, you’ll want to shift your focus to sattvic foods.
+If you want to achieve physical strength, a sound mind, good health, and longevity, you’ll want to shift your focus to sattvic foods.
 These are the purest types of food you can consume, according to Ayurvedic principles.

-Sattvic foods can help enhance your practice and promote a calm mind and fit body with a balanced flow of energy between the two.
-The soul depends on the body and the body depends on food.
+Sattvic foods can help enhance your practice and promote a calm mind and fit body with a balanced energy flow between the two.
+The soul depends on the body, and the body depends on the food.

 The basic principles of the sattvic diet consist of light and easily digestible food.
-Many are sun foods, meaning they grow above ground, and have a fast effect on the body’s nervous and digestive systems.
+Many are sun foods, meaning they grow above ground and fast affect the body’s nervous and digestive systems.

-Ghee, sometimes called clarified butter, is sweet tasting, cold, and heavy.
-This is one of the most talked about sattvic foods because its importance has been reflected upon in the ancient Vedas.
+Ghee, sometimes called clarified butter, is sweet-tasting, cold, and heavy.
+This is one of the most talked-about sattvic foods because their importance has been reflected in ancient Vedas.
 Rice mixed with ghee and soma juice is considered the diet of God.
 Because there are different Ayurvedic elements in different types of milk, the properties of ghee will depend on its source.
-The most common, and most often recommended, is ghee from cow’s milk.
+The most common and most often recommended is ghee from cow’s milk.
 Milk is unique because it contains the best nutrients a mother can provide.
 And ghee is considered the essence of milk.
-Incorporating ghee in Ayurvedic treatment is as easy as making it at home, a process that can be completed in about 30 minutes.
+Incorporating ghee in Ayurvedic treatment is as easy as making it at home, which A PROCESS can complete in about 30 minutes.

 Sprouted Whole Grains

 According to sattvic tradition, grains should be a vital part of every meal.
-Yogis may sometimes fast from grains, but they are included as an important part of a sattvic diet.
+Yogis may sometimes fast from grains, but they are an important part of a sattvic diet.
 Whole sprouted grains provide nourishment and are symbolic of health, happiness, and prosperity.
-Consider adding sprouted rice, spelt, oatmeal, and barley to your meals.
+Consider adding sprouted rice, spelled oatmeal, and barley to your meals.
 There’s a great deal of variety, so you can easily include a grain with every meal.
-Just be sure to avoid leavened breads.
+Just be sure to avoid leavened bread.

 For the most part, any fresh organic fruit can be included in the sattvic diet, but there are some exceptions.
 Avocados and tomatoes are considered rajasic and should never be consumed in excess.
 But you’re safe to eat most fruits, including apples, bananas, berries, grapes, melons, oranges, peaches, and plums.
 These are considered especially sattvic.
 Yogis may also fast from fruits, but otherwise, they are an important part of the sattvic diet.
 They are considered symbols of generosity and spirituality.
 Eating fruits and vegetables is believed to increase one’s magnetism.

-Honey is on the short list of sweeteners that is acceptable to use in moderation in a sattvic diet.
+Honey is on the shortlist of sweeteners that are acceptable to use in moderation in a sattvic diet.
 Brown rice syrup, fruit juice concentrates, maple syrup, sucanat, and sugar cane juice are also acceptable in moderation.
 Avoid processed white sugar if at all possible.